 Work History and Earnings

-Your benefits are calculated based on your highest 35 years of earnings.
-If you have fewer than 35 years of work, zero-earning years are included in the calculation, which can significantly lower your average earnings and thus your benefits.
-It’s beneficial to work at least 35 years to maximize your benefit amount.
+Benefits are calculated as the average over the highest 35 years in which there were earnings.
+If you have fewer than 35 years of work, non-earning years are averaged in, which, under the aforementioned circumstances, would significantly reduce your average earnings and consequently the benefits you may be eligible for.
+Therefore, it will require a minimum of 35 years of work to maximize your benefit amount.

 Strategies to Maximize Social Security Benefits